GoubinXie/GoubinXie.github.io/index.md

 - Simultaneous EEG-fNIRS

-I currently utilize Frequency-Tagging Paradigm by simultaneous EEG-fNIRS Acquisition to explore 1) the causal relationship between neural oscillation and speech perception, 2) the different representations of predicting and perceiving speech, 3) the potential rhythmic structure tendency of Chinese。
+I currently utilize Frequency-Tagging Paradigm by simultaneous EEG-fNIRS Acquisition to explore 1) the causal relationship between neural oscillation and speech perception, 2) the different representations of predicting and perceiving speech, 3) the potential rhythmic structure tendency of Chinese.

 ---